DeLaMoraRodrigo/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    The two parts of Express we learned were Express Middleware and Express Router.
+Both are described below.

 - [ ] Describe Middleware?

+    Functions that have conditions regarding the request that need to be satisfied before moving on to the next middleware function or moving on to the response

 - [ ] Describe a Resource?

+    Every accessible piece of data in a server is a resource, these resources are accessible through a unique url, you can manage resources with http methods

 - [ ] What can the API return to help clients know if a request was successful?

+    The api can return a status code within the 200's along with a json message

 - [ ] How can we partition our application into sub-applications?

+    We can use express routers to split our application into smaller chunks where each sub-application handles the routes of its defined base url and handles which request handler function is used

 ## Minimum Viable Product